gbif/analytics/README.md

 - This will only work on a Cloudera Manager managed gateway such as ```c5gateway-vh``` on which you should be able to `sudo su - hdfs` and find the code in `/home/hdfs/analytics/` (do a `git pull`)
 - Make sure Hadoop libraries and binaries (e.g. hive) are on your path
 - The snapshot name will be the date as ```YYYYMMDD``` so e.g. ```20140923```.
 - Create new "raw" table from either live HBase or from a restored occurrence backup using ```hive/import/hbase/create_new_snapshot.sh```.
-Pass in snapshot database, snapshot name, source Hive database and source Hive table e.g. ```hive/import/hbase/create_new_snapshot.sh snapshot 20150409 prod_b occurrence_hbase```
+Pass in snapshot database, snapshot name, source Hive database and source Hive table e.g. ```cd hive/import/hbase; ./create_new_snapshot.sh snapshot 20150409 prod_b occurrence_hbase```
 - Tell Matt he can run the backup script, which exports these snapshots to external storage.
 - Add the new snapshot name to the ```hive/normalize/build_raw_scripts.sh``` script, to the array hbase_v3_snapshots.
 If the HBase schema has changed you'll have to add a new array called e.g. hbase_v4_snapshots and add logic to process that array at the bottom of the script (another loop).
 - Add the new snapshot name to ```hive/normalize/create_occurrence_tables.sh``` in the same way as above.